 As previously mentioned, there is no one standard method of installing a DVD drive, so the steps you need to take to install your drive may differ from those in this exercise.
 Also, because of the different features provided by DVD drives, the installation process is somewhat more complex than for a CD or IDE drive.
 Another consideration is how compressed video data will be managed.
 DVDs use MPEG-2 compression, so you'll need a method of decompression.
-Many high-end graphics cards support hardware decompression, but it is more likely that the computer will need an MPEG expansion card installed.
+Many high-end graphics cards support hardware decompression, but it is still possible that some computers will need an MPEG expansion card installed.

-For this task, there should be an MPEG PCI card already installed and working in the PC.
-The steps for installing a PCI card are covered in Task 1.2.
+For this task, there should be an appropriate graphics card or MPEG PCI card already installed and working in the PC.
+If necessary, consult the steps for installing a PCI card in Task 1.3.